steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 }
 ```

-The code is fairly straightforward; however, the above version has various issues.
-It works on macOS but doesn’t work on iOS.
+The code is fairly straightforward; however, the above version has various issues, e.g. it works on macOS but doesn’t work on iOS.

 ### Swift Overlay Issues